cpeterson44/Projects/README.md

 * `calloc`
 * `free`

 These functions are all implemented using the `sbrk` system call, which can be used to allocate or deallocate raw memory on the heap.
-From there, additional bookeeping data is added to the beginning of each allocation to form a linked list.
-This bookeeping data guides subsequent calls to the `malloc` family functions to ensure that memory is not lost or overwritten.
+From there, additional bookkeeping data is added to the beginning of each allocation to form a linked list.
+This bookkeeping data guides subsequent calls to the `malloc` family functions to ensure that memory is not lost, wasted, or overwritten.

 Once implemented with proper UNIX syntax and compiled into a C library file, these malloc functions were linked with existing C programs and test cases.
+This demonstrated the implementation was reliable and performed reasonably well.

 [[back to top](#contents)]